Mustafanaji0413/real-estate/README.md

 The Andersons have for a long time been looking to buy a new home and sell their current house.
 But with the large jungle of different real estate companies and promises they all make, it has been difficult to make the decisions of what real estate company the Andersons should partner with.

-While scrolling online the Andersson came across an ad about MN Realestate.
+While scrolling online Andersson came across an ad about MN Realestate.
 By partnering with some of the biggest social media platforms MN Realestate has been able to use its algorithm to target individuals that have shown interest in real estate reels and posts.

 The Andersson clicked on the ad shown and started to read more about MN Realestate and the approach they are taking to sell their listings and comfort customers.
 Along with reviews and recommendations, the Andersons decided to browse our website to possibly find a home matching their needs.